NetSweet/netsuite/README.md

 ### Token based Authentication

-OAuth credentials are also supported.
+OAuth credentials are supported and the recommended authentication approach.
 [Learn more about how to set up token based authentication here](http://mikebian.co/using-netsuites-token-based-authentication-with-suitetalk/).

 ```ruby
 NetSuite.configure do